1. Home

 Soon, balcony power plants will officially be allowed to operate with conventional Schuko sockets instead of Wieland sockets, which must be installed by an electrician.
 By the middle of 2025, product standards are used to regulate this for micro solar systems.
 In addition, the Consumer Advice Center recommends ensuring that manufacturers comply with the DGS safety standards are maintained.
 Germany and other markets now support plug-in solar adoption with simplified rules:

-• Analog meters can still be used temporarily
+• Analog meters can still be used in many areas

-• Landlords cannot block solar installations without just cause
+• Landlords generally cannot block solar installations without valid reasons

 Top Recommended Plug-In Solar System: Sungold 800W Kit